 Unfortunately, the filters email providers use to filter out junk can toss legitimate marketing messages into the spam folder along with actual spam.

 So how do you avoid having your marketing emails go to spam?
-Here are some email best practices to help your messages get seen.
+Here are some email best practice to help your messages get seen.

 Enable double opt-in